Kelvin-Mwenda/React/chat-application/README.md

 - Technical Stack:

-a.
     Frontend: React (for UI components).

-b.
     Backend: Node.js with WebSocket (for real-time communication) or a service like Firebase.

-c.
     Database: Firebase Firestore, MongoDB, or an in-memory store like Redis (for chat history).

-d.
     Hosting: Vercel/Netlify for frontend, Heroku/Render for backend (if applicable).

 - Tools and Libraries:

     React Router (for navigation, if needed).

     Axios (for API calls).

     Socket.io (for WebSocket communication).

    Tailwind CSS/Material-UI/Bootstrap (for styling).